FOREX-Euro dips after EU summit; more pain to come

 On top of that, they said they were waiting for a response

-may carry out a credit downgrade of euro zone countries en masse
+it may carry out a credit downgrade of euro zone countries en

 Such a temporary break could also happen because IMM data